root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   New tutorial showing how to use the TGTextViewostream widget
 *   Geom
     *   Restructuring TGeoBranchArray to allow allocation and copying in pre-booked memory.
     *   New feature allowing to prioritise certain volume paths in the case where overlaps cannot be avoided.
-This can happen for example after mis-aligning the geometry.
+This can happen for example after misaligning the geometry.
 The typical use case is to prioritise sensor-like volumes which are defined as sensitive in the misaligned tracking geometry and which become shadowed by overlaps with nearby structures.
 A usage example is provided in $ROOTSYS/tutorials/geom/parallel_world.C.

 <a id='24'></a>
 ## Changes in version v5-34-24 (December 2, 2014)